bilbo-the-hobbit/fusiondirectory-plugins-notes/README.md

 # fusiondirectory-plugins-notes

-This is a plugin for FusionDirectory that add some informations about each ldap entry, it's another way to add some information in another place of Description fields
+This is a plugin for FusionDirectory that add some informations about each ldap entry.
+Its useful because the description field is only a text field without any history

 ## Why this plugin ?

-It was designed to system features of Fusiondirectoy.
+It was designed to be a light change management system for Fusiondirectoy.
-FusionDirectory could became a simple Configuration Management DataBase and there was a lack of information like the lifcycle of component like
+FusionDirectory lack a way to get the history in the lifcycle of component.
-"2021-08-30 : I restart server due to CPU overload"
+For example : "2021-08-30 : I restarted the server due to CPU overload"

-Well it's a very simple plugin but it allow to add some information wich are horodated

 ## Todo
-We need to fetch the current user as the author of the notes We need to study a way to add some rich text ( like url, bold text, or bullet point )à We need to  provide a way to disable removing and editing line .
+We need to fetch the current user as the author of the notes We need to study a way to add some rich text ( like url, bold text, or bullet point ) We need to  provide a way to disable removing and editing line .

 ## How to install